 Diesel generator frequency – Why is it important?

-The frequency of a diesel generator depends on maintaining a continuous 1500 rpm.
-If 1500 rpm is maintained that the output will be 50hZ continually which is required to power UK equipment.
+Moreover, the frequency of a diesel generator depends on maintaining a continuous 1500 rpm.
+If 1500 rpm is maintained, the output is a continuous 50hZ.
+The requirement to power UK equipment.
 There is a small tolerance window below 50Hz although it is generally speaking average of continuous 50Hz is the norm Diesel generator frequency – What could cause the frequency to fall or drop?
 Issues can happen, such as the ‘Perfect Storm’, the unexpected and not planned for.

 Here are the most unlikely to watch out for that can happen:

 - Generator may have a sudden restricted fuel flow (filters suddenly blocking between service intervals)

 - Water leaking into the fuel supply – leaking roof

 - Faulty alternator